Before you start exploring opportunities in Thailand you need to define what you are really looking for

 The Thailand's main newspapers frequently contain job offers.
 However, be aware that advertised positions may possibly be filled, as many companies post vacancies just to generate publicity.
 Look in the classifieds for available positions and/or post an ad with your profile.

-In effective job search in Thailand, you should complement on-line job search by methods that are more traditional because Thai jobs are advertised in various ways and some jobs are not advertised at all.
-More than half of all Thailand jobs are not advertised and they are filled through referrals or networking.
+In effective job search in Thailand, you should complement on-line job search by methods that are more traditional because employment in Thailand is advertised in various ways and some positions are not advertised at all.
+More than half of all jobs in Thailand are not advertised and they are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.